tttapa/Control-Surface/README.md

 The automatically generated Doxygen documentation for this library can be found [here](https://tttapa.github.io/Control-Surface/Doc/Doxygen/index.html).

-## Building and running the tests

-For help compiling and running the tests, see [Tests.md](Tests.md).
+## Information for developers

+Information for people that would like to help improve the Control Surface library can be found here: <https://tttapa.github.io/Pages/Arduino/Control-Surface/Developers/index.html>
+It covers installation instructions for developers, instructions for running the tests and generating documentation, a style guide, etc.

 ## Known problems